Soumya0190/Fabflix/README.md

 Create full test indexes on title column of movies og moviedb database Database command : CREATE FULLTEXT INDEX idx ON movies(title);

+## Fuzzy Search
+Implemented in separate search box on search page

 ## Deployment Instructions
 In order to deploy the project to Tomcat, follow below